 TNT loves the Portland Trail Blazers.
 In Game 1 against the Houston Rockets, the Blazers battled back to force overtime and won in dramatic fashion, stealing homecourt advantage from the Rockets in their first-round playoff series.
 Tonight at 9:30 EST / 6:30 PST, the Blazers will try to stymie Dwight Howard, James Harden and the rest of the Rockets for the second straight game.
 And once again, it’ll be broadcast live on TNT.
 Yet recent history isn’t on the Blazers’ side, so it’ll be interesting to watch tonight’s Blazers Rockets game to see if the Rockets can regroup.
-If you’re not near your TV, you can watch Blazers vs Rockets Game 2 live streaming online using the links below.
+If you’re not near your TV, you can watch Blazers vs Rockets Game 2 live streaming online using any number of services.

 The Portland Trail Blazers are both encouraged and discouraged at their Game 1 win Sunday night.
 The victory was a statement for a team that lost the regular-season series 3 games to 1, particularly since the victory came on the Houston Rockets’ home court.
 It was also a coming-out party for Blazers All-Star point guard Damian Lillard, whose playoff debut saw him tally 31 points, 5 assists and 9 rebounds.
 Lamarcus Aldridge got in on the action too, turning in the NBA’s best playoff performance so far with a monstrous 46-point, 18-rebound effort.